Why Choose a Traverse Legal Cybersquatting Attorney?

 Frequently Asked Questions

 Domain name theft is real.
 A web developer, web host, employee, partner, IT professional or third party who gains access to your domain registrant account can transfer your valuable domain name away from your control or shut down your website.
-Domain theft is real and it happens every day. ind out from a domain protection lawyer how to protect yourself.
+Domain theft happens every day.
+You need help from a domain trademark protection lawyer.

 Yes, personal or proper names are protected from cybersquatting under the ACPA, and anyone who “registers a domain name that consists of the name of another living person, or a name substantially and confusingly similar thereto, without that person’s consent, with the specific intent to profit from such name by selling the domain name for financial gain to that person or any third party, shall be liable in a civil action by such person”.
 An experienced cybersquatting lawyer can help you understand if your personal name is protected.